-If you initiated the divorce, you ex will probably jump to the conclusion that your new relationship is the result of your betrayal in an extra-marital affair.
+If you initiated the divorce, your ex would probably conclude that your new relationship is the result of your betrayal in an extra-marital affair.
 This is to be expected.
 Your ex’s wounded heart and pride are looking for ways to understand the end of the marriage.
-By blaming you, your ex can numb their pain and avoid their own responsibility for your relationship’s demise.
+By blaming you, your ex can numb their pain and avoid their responsibility for your relationship’s demise.

 Even if your ex initiated the divorce, has had affairs, and seems to despise you, your new relationship may result in greater conflict with them.
 The reasons for this are many, even if they are not logical.

-The elevated conflict will result in heightened stress, more difficulty in reaching a divorce settlement, and a prolonged divorce process.
-Instead of the normal 3 to 8 months of discomfort and uncertainty during divorce, think 2 years of hell.
+The elevated conflict will result in heightened stress, more difficulty reaching a divorce settlement, and a prolonged divorce process.
+Instead of the normal three to eight months of discomfort and uncertainty during divorce, think two years of hell.
 A high-conflict divorce also damages the co-parenting relationship for years to come.

 2. Dating before your divorce is final may increase financial costs.

 This is especially true regarding spousal support.
-If you will be receiving spousal support, your ex will feel justified in paying as little as possible.
+If you receive spousal support, your ex will feel justified in paying as little as possible.
 As a Family Mediator, I have often witnessed the agony of a spouse who feels adamant about not paying support.
 They claim, “why should I support them in being with somebody else!
 Their new partner is probably helping them financially anyway.”

-If you will be paying spousal support, your ex may demand more from being hurt and wanting to punish you.
+If you are paying spousal support, your ex may demand more from being hurt and want to punish you.
 They may interpret your reluctance to pay a higher amount as your attempt to save money to spend on your new relationship.

 3. Dating during divorce can limit divorce settlement options.

-There are a few states where the concept of fault is considered by the divorce courts.
+There are a few states where divorce courts consider the concept of fault.
 In these states, your relationship can be cast as “adultery.”
-This would preclude you from receiving spousal support, or require you to pay a higher amount of spousal support.
+This would preclude you from receiving spousal support or require you to pay more.

 4. A new romance could threaten your parenting time.

-You will be negotiating your parenting schedule directly with each other, with a mediator or between attorneys.
+You will negotiate your parenting schedule directly with each other, with a mediator or attorneys.
 In either case, your ex may argue that you have less capacity for parenting because you are consumed with your new relationship.

-Another result of your new relationship enthusiasm is that your ex may develop the following, more insidious narratives about your divorce.
-“You made your choice.
+Another result of your new relationship enthusiasm is that your ex may develop the following more insidious narratives about your divorce: “You made your choice.
 You chose to abandon your family.
-Don’t act now like you care about the kids.”
+Don’t act now as if you care about the kids.”
 Your ex’s entrenched position foretells a struggle over parenting time and custody.

 The comfort and love from your new relationship can also distort your clarity about the amount of parenting time you desire in the divorce.
-I have spoken to parents who, during divorce committed to a parenting schedule based on a desire of spending significant time with a new partner.
+I have spoken to parents who, during divorce, committed to a parenting schedule based on a desire to spend significant time with a new partner.
 They gravely regretted this decision when the new relationship fizzled out a few months later.

 If custody or parenting time is a hotly contested issue in your divorce, your new relationship will likely be twisted and used against you in the legal process.